 If we accept that impure fractures are the lead to of direct trauma to the orbital rim and resultant buckling of the floor, then we would expect similar rates of intraocular injury between pure and impure orbital fractures.
 This would be the case IF the buckling theory is the correct theory for pure fractures, since both are created by the same direct force to the rim.

 However, we find that the incidence of injury is significantly higher in the pure fracture group suggesting that a different mechanism is at play.
 It is more reasonable to envision that the acute rise in orbital pressure would lead not only to the floor fracturing, but also to a greater incidence of intraocular injury as the globe retropulses.
 One could argue, however, that in the case of the impure fracture, the rate of injury is lower because the force is blunted by the rim.
-Nevertheless, we believe that these data suggest that the retropulsion theory may possibly be the more likely explanation for orbital fractures; one theory (retropulsion) can explain variations of ocular findings in both pure and impure fractures
+Nevertheless, we believe that these data suggest that the retropulsion theory might possibly be the more likely explanation for orbital fractures; one theory (retropulsion) can explain variations of ocular findings in both pure and impure fractures

-The "retropulsion" theory, advanced by Smith and Regan, refers to a fracture of the orbital floor caused by sudden increase in intra-orbital pressure; a fracture may possibly lead to from the hydraulic forces generated in the closed orbital cavity.
+The "retropulsion" theory, advanced by Smith and Regan, refers to a fracture of the orbital floor caused by sudden increase in intra-orbital pressure; a fracture might possibly lead to from the hydraulic forces generated in the closed orbital cavity.

 Blows from a fist, for instance, or objects larger than the horizontal diameter of the orbit, are the most frequent cause of this type of fracture